What Are Discount Real Estate Brokers and Should I Use One?

 “Homeowners that go with a traditional brokerage model tend to make more money on their homes.
 You can save a percent and lose five percent because you didn’t negotiate well and you didn’t get as many bids as you could have gotten on your property,” warns Dombrowsky.

 Savings may be less than you think.
-Some discount brokerages may charge hidden fees or they sell their services a la carte, which can add up and chip away at your expected commission savings.
+Some discount brokerages may charge hidden fees, or they sell their services a la carte, which can add up and chip away at your expected commission savings.
 Additionally, if you pay a flat fee or minimum commission, you may end up paying more.

-Limited in-person support.
+You get limited in-person support.
 For some sellers, the biggest potential drawback of a discount brokerage might be the lack of in-person support, advice, or guidance.
 Some discount brokerages do provide in-person support.
 However, the agents who work for discount brokers often rely on the volume of homes they sell to make money, which means they may have limited availability.
-The services you receive may be less robust or personalized than what you might receive from a top real estate agent.

 “You don’t have anyone to advocate for you.
-You’ll be at the mercy of the buyer’s agent and they’ll be pushing for the best price for their client.
+You’ll be at the mercy of the buyer’s agent, and they’ll be pushing for the best price for their client.
 Most homeowners don’t have the expertise to negotiate the best price for themselves,” warns Dombrowsky.

 Examples of full-service real estate brokerages